Benefits

 The employee and the employer contributions will be paid as usual if it's maternity, paternity, adoption, or shared parental leave.
 While the employer is obligated to contribute for the first 26 weeks of unpaid leave, further contributions will depend on the terms outlined in the employment contract.

-Offering a workplace pension scheme isn't just a legal obligation but a strategic move that can benefit companies.
+Offering a workplace pension scheme in the UK isn't just a legal obligation but a strategic move that can benefit companies.

 It offers employees financial security during retirement while helping companies acquire top talent, boost employee morale, and enhance productivity.

-Want to offer workplace pension schemes without any hassles?
+Want to offer a workplace pension scheme to your UK team without any hassles?

 Try Kota!